fastread/SLR_on_TCP/validate/readme.md

 validate/validate.csv summarizes the validation process.

-Lessions learned from screening: most relevant papers found contain the keyword prioriti* in the title or abstract (237/242).
+**Lessions learned from screening**: most relevant papers found contain the keyword prioriti* in the title or abstract (237/242).
 Therefore we use a smaller set of candidate papers to validate the FASTREAD screening result.
   + Keywords: (software AND test AND prioriti*)
   + Number: 783
   + file: prior.csv

+**Three set of labels**:

  - FASTREAD (ZY 3 hours): 242/470 (8349), in prior: 237/(237+81=318), not in prior: 5/389